 Seeking to rekindle the College and community interaction that seemed to be missing from the festival weekend in recent years, students came together and changed the name and mission of the annual tradition to ValleyFest: A College and Community Festival.

 The festival combines a carnival-like atmosphere complete with games, inflatable activities, artisans food vendors, activities for children, and groups from the community.
-With the continued tradition of music, ValleyFest has brought national recording acts like Emerson Drive, Eve6, the Red Jumpsuit Apparatus, and Everclear to the Lebanon Valley as part of the main-stage lineup.
+With the continued tradition of music, ValleyFest has brought national recording acts like Emerson Drive, Eve6, the Red Jumpsuit Apparatus, Everclear, Tyler Hilton, and Sammy Adams to the Lebanon Valley as part of the main-stage lineup.

 Held during the end of April, ValleyFest has become the time when campus and community can join together to celebrate the return of spring and an appreciation for the arts.

-This year, the weekend of April 19th and 20th will mark the 42nd anniversary of the festival.
-The night time entertainment will be Tyler Hilton (One Tree Hill) on Friday and Sammy Adams on Saturday!
+This year, the weekend of April 22nd and 23rd will mark the 45th anniversary of the festival.
+The night time entertainment will feature DNK, as well as Aaron Carter and Jon Belion.
 As the festival continues to grow, the committee and LVC hope to expand with more vendors, crafters, artisans, activities, and fun for all.
 Please contact Todd Snovel at firstname.lastname@example.org if you are interested in volunteering, participating, or being a part of this festival.